 We have all heard of The Joneses.
 They might even live next door to you.
 You know the ones – elegant house, nice cars, regular holidays, and lots and lots of STUFF.

 They have created the impression to outsiders looking in that they are absolutely minted.
 Still, if we had the opportunity to dig a little deeper into their financial lives, we would see that it’s a facade of mortgage, credit card, and personal debt all tied up in a whole heap of stress.
 Once we understood that they were paying a hefty price for everything they had, we would perhaps covet their lives a little less.
-I don’t want to live like these Joneses.
+I don’t want to live like them because sometimes, keeping up with the Joneses isn’t all it’s cracked up to be.

 With mass marketing and ‘buy now pay later’ offers coming at us from all angles, it’s not difficult to be tempted to put pressure on your budget to buy the next big thing.
 And when you look around at The Joneses, it’s pretty easy also to be excited by what they seem to have too.